bonesmoses/elephaas/README.md

 Though these elements are listed in the `TODO` file, they are currently important limitations of ElepHaaS and should be listed upfront.
 Please keep this in mind when trying to utilize its functionality.

 Some menus also list an 'MB Lag' column.
 This is a calculated value based on the contents of the `xlog_pos` column in the `ele_instance` table.
-Maintaining the contents of this column is currently left as an exercise for the user.
-However, we do have a companion monitor for ElepHaaS that auto-detects server instances, running state, and several relevant values like `xlog_pos`, and regularly reports it back to the main ElepHaaS server.
-This is a supporting application that runs on the host servers themselves and communicates asynchronously with ElepHaaS, and needs to be installed separately.
+To keep these values up to date without relying on an ad-hoc reporting system, please install [ele_tools](https://github.com/peak6/ele_tools) on managed Postgres systems.
+It will autodetect instances and report online status as well as `xlog_pos` and other information so ElepHaaS always has an accurate picture of instance status.